infinityofspace/simplelogin-docker-aio/Readme.md

 Furthermore, this project uses the [SimpleLogin project](https://github.com/simple-login/app), you can find the original AGPLv3 license [here](https://github.com/simple-login/app/blob/master/LICENSE).

+This project is not associated with the SimpleLogin project nor SimpleLogin SAS.

 If you like SimpleLogin, please consider supporting the original project [here](https://github.com/simple-login/app#donations-welcome).